Experimental study of turbulent thermal diffusion of inertial particles in a convective turbulence forced by oscillating grids: Experimental results

 Distributions of various turbulent characteristics in the core flow of the chamber have been obtained in the experiments with forced convective turbulence (see Figs.~\ref{Fig4}--\ref{Fig11}).
 In particular, in Fig.~\ref{Fig4} we show the distributions of the turbulent velocity $|u^{\rm (rms)}| = \left[\langle u_y^2 \rangle + \langle u_z^2 \rangle\right]^{1/2}$.
 In these experiments, the turbulent kinetic energy is produced by buoyancy in convection and forcing produced by oscillating grids.
-Large-scale shear of the mean velocity fields also contributes to the turbulence production rate.
-This is clearly seen in Fig.~\ref{Fig5}, where we show the distributions of the ratio of turbulent to mean velocities $u^{\rm (rms)} / |\meanUU|$ in convective turbulence forced by one oscillating grid (left panel) and by two oscillating grids (right panel).
+Large-scale velocity shear also contributes to the turbulence production rate.

+In Fig.~\ref{Fig5} we show the distributions of the ratio of turbulent to mean velocities $u^{\rm (rms)} / |\meanUU|$ in convective turbulence.
 For visualization of various turbulent regions, the streamlines of the mean velocity field $\meanUU$ are also superimposed on this distribution.
-The turbulent velocity is larger inside the large-scale circulations and in the vicinity of various complicated large-scale flows (e.g., the stagnation points), where the large-scale shear is stronger.

-For convective turbulence forced by two oscillating grids, the distributions of the turbulent velocity is more symmetric in core flow in the horizontal direction in comparison with that forced by one oscillating grid (see Figs.~\ref{Fig4}).
-The distributions of the turbulence anisotropy parameter $|u_z^{\rm (rms)} / u_y^{\rm (rms)} -1|$ are shown in Fig.~\ref{Fig6}.
-The convective turbulence forced by two oscillating grids is less anisotropic in comparison with that forced by one oscillating grid.
+In addition, the distributions of the turbulence anisotropy parameter $A_u=|u_z^{\rm (rms)} / u_y^{\rm (rms)} -1|$ are shown in Fig.~\ref{Fig6}.
+It follows from Figs.~\ref{Fig4}--\ref{Fig6}, that velocity fluctuations are larger near oscillating grids and turbulence intensity decreases with increase of the distance $Y$ from the grid.
+For convective turbulence forced by two oscillating grids, turbulent velocity field is more uniform in the $Y$ direction and less anisotropic in comparison with that for one oscillating grid.

 In Figs.~\ref{Fig7}--\ref{Fig10} we plot the dependencies of the horizontal and vertical turbulent velocities $u_y^{\rm (rms)}(Y)$ and $u_z^{\rm (rms)}(Y)$ and the horizontal and vertical integral turbulence scales $\ell_y(Y)$ and $\ell_z(Y)$ on the horizontal coordinate $Y$ in the core flow.
 In various experiments with forced convection, we observe the scalings $\ell_i(Y) \propto Y$ in the left and right ranges of the horizontal coordinate $Y$.
 These scalings resemble qualitatively the results of the early laboratory experiments conducted with one oscillating grid in isothermal turbulence \cite{turn68,turn73,tho75,hop76,kit97,san98,med01} and forced convective turbulence \citep{EKRL22,EKRL23,ZEKRL25}, where the integral turbulence length scale increases linearly with the distance $Y$ from a grid.